 Open Day Travel Fund

 This fund is designed to help Looked After Children attend one of the University's Open Days, by reimbursing your transport costs to and from the event.
-See the documents linked below for more information about eligibility and how to apply.
 If you have any queries or would like to apply to the fund please contact Liz using the details above, or visit the Travel Fund webpage for more information.